Last updated: August 2023

 Most web browsers are set to automatically accept cookies, but provide controls that allow you to block or delete them.
-For example, in Google Chrome you can block or delete cookies as desired by selecting Settings>Privacy and security>Cookies and other site data.
-In Microsoft Edge, you can block or delete cookies by selecting Settings > Privacy and services > Clear Browsing data > Cookies and other site data.
+For example, in Google Chrome you can block or delete cookies as desired by selecting Settings>Privacy and Security>Cookies and other site data.
+In Microsoft Edge, you can block or delete cookies by selecting Settings > Privacy and Services> Clear Browsing data > Cookies and other site data.
 In Apple Safari, you can block or delete cookies as desired by Preferences > Privacy.
-If you use a different browser than Chrome, Edge or Safari, you should refer to that browser’s instructions.
+If you use a different browser than Chrome, Edge, or Safari, you should refer to that browser’s instructions.

 Changes to this Policy

 To accommodate changes in the law and in our industry, we may modify this Policy from time to time.
-Changes to this Policy may be made by us at any time, and will be effective after the changes are posted to this Policy.
-If we make any material changes to this Policy (i.e., changes that are materially different than the procedures described in this Policy) and, under those circumstances, if you are a customer of CIS, then we will alert you to those changes by email.
+Changes to this Policy may be made by us at any time and will be effective after the changes are posted to this Policy.
+If we make any material changes to this Policy (i.e., changes that are materially different from the procedures described in this Policy) and, under those circumstances, if you are a customer of CIS, then we will alert you to those changes by email.